ForeverScape/ForeverScapeCore/readme.md

 3. install node modules with command `npm install`
 4. run `grunt comiple` to compile to the `compiled` directory

-###Unit Testing###

-Sorry...
-At my dayjob I keep 80%+ code coverage.
-I don't really have time to maintain tests for this project yet, there are just too many features to get out there, let alone the backend is not yet implimented.

 ##TODO: Stories + Features##